Lowering cortisol made easy: What really helps

 • Optimize your sleep through consistent routines and sleep-promoting habits

-• Integrate moderate exercise into your daily routine
+• Incorporate moderate exercise into your daily routine

 • Practice mindfulness techniques for mental relaxation